jiusilimsia/2023-423-jlv7143-hw2/README.md

 # Clouds
-Northwestern MSiA Jiusi Li
+Northwestern University MSiA Jiusi Li

-## Overview of the pipeline
+## Overview of the Pipeline

 The pipeline is designed to classify clouds through a machine learning model.
 The pipeline involves the following steps: